MicrosoftDocs/power-platform/power-virtual-agents/authoring-system-fallback-topic.md

 ![Fallback topic default content](media/system-fallback-default-content.png "Fallback topic default content")

 You can customize this topic as with any other [system topic](authoring-create-edit-topics.md).
-You can also use the *UnrecognizedTriggerPhrase* variable which stores the user input that the bot couldn't understand.
+You can also use the *UnrecognizedTriggerPhrase* variable that stores the user input the bot couldn't understand.
 For example, you could use the variable as an input and pass it to a [Power Automate flow](advanced-flow.md) or [Bot Framework Skill](advanced-use-skills.md).

 >[!Note]
 >The system fallback topic doesn’t have a trigger phrase.
 As with other system topics, its trigger phrases are not customizable.